 If you prefer to stay in one place for longer but you still want to admire the mountains and valleys from the Valbona to Theth hike then you can opt to do the 7 hour return hike from Theth to Valbona Peak.

-My personal favourite hike was to the beautiful blue eye.
-This hike takes around 5-6 hours return (plus time to chill at the blue eye).
+My personal favourite hike was to the beautiful Blue Eye.
+This hike takes around 6 hours return (plus add time to chill at the blue eye).
 You’ll be able to find 2 restaurants in Nderlysaj which is just before the Blue Eye.
 Here you can refill your water bottle and grab some food if you didn’t have a packed lunch.
 You can also organise a jeep back to Theth from here if you don’t want to walk the whole journey.
 Find out how to get to the Blue Eye in Theth.

 View this post on Instagram